 Everything We Know About 'Mr. and Mrs. Smith' Season 2

-Prime Video's sexy spy series starring Donald Glover and Maya Erskine is set to return—but season 2 will look very different.
+Prime Video's sexy spy series will return—but look completely different.

 Sadie Bell